 Once you have defined the relevant methods, these will show up in the verification table as a drop-down menu in the column Method.

-For reasons of accountability, it is important that there is a particular person or actor that is responsible for a verification.
-In BriefBuilder, this responsibility can be assigned on different levels.
-You can link verifications to:
+For reasons of accountability, it is important that there is a person or party that is responsible for a verification.
+Verification plans in BriefBuilder have therefore a default property Responsible.

 - Users (specific persons who are registered as BriefBuilder users for your project)